trufflesuite/truffle/packages/truffle/README.md

 -----------------------

-Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
-With Truffle, you get:
+Truffle is a development environment, testing framework, and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
+With Truffle you get:

 * Built-in smart contract compilation, linking, deployment and binary management.
 * Automated contract testing with Mocha and Chai.